 She was first influenced as a child by television pictures of 15th-century temples in China's Forbidden City and elaborate, ornate churches in Europe, beautifully designed structures, all of which left an indelible mark on a little Chinese girl growing up in Vietnam.

-"It just caught my attention, the details, and how people, way, way back then – they didn't have technology, they didn't have anything – how they could build those elaborate temples or churches that are really detailed," said Western Carolina University alumni Tuyen Tram, who carried those images with her when she and her family moved to the U.S. from Vietnam 10 years ago for a better education and life.
+"It just caught my attention, the details, and how people, way, way back then – they didn't have technology, they didn't have anything – how they could build those elaborate temples or churches that are really detailed," said Western Carolina University senior Tuyen Tram, who carried those images with her when she and her family moved to the U.S. from Vietnam 10 years ago for a better education and life.

-Tram was the recipient of four endowed scholarships including the Wilma Cosper, Bronce and Betty Ray, and Nicholas and Grady Justice Bonarrigo scholarships, totally over $10,000.
+Tram is the recipient of four endowed scholarships including the Wilma Cosper, Bronce and Betty Ray, and Nicholas and Grady Justice Bonarrigo scholarships, totally over $10,000.
 She is especially grateful for the scholarship money she has received over her six years at WCU because it gave her time to focus on earning two degrees, reduced her undergraduate school debt and essentially helped her reach that bar she had set so high early in her college life.

 "I was really excited that I was awarded a scholarship with a big enough amount to allow me to move on campus at the time.
 It's changed my life both academically and personally," Tram said of her scholarships.

 Tram's scholarships provided her with time and resources needed to dive into co-curricular activities at WCU, including a pitch competition sponsored by EPIC Innovations last fall in which she won second place for a luggage product she designed with fellow interior design major Vincent Christopher Cuffee II.
 She also completed project work that earned her recognition with an International Furnishings & Design Association Rising Stars Award and an Award of Excellence from the interior design program.